 ♡ What were your thoughts when you first saw my pantry?

 RS: My initial thought when I saw it was that there was no system.
 That’s a very common thing we see with all of our clients.
 When there isn’t much of a rhyme or reason to things & how they’re stored, things can look disorganized.
-Our goal was to evaluate your inventory, combine it with essential routines & create a space that would be epic for your home.
+Our goal was to evaluate your inventory, store dry goods, put items in decanted dry glass jars for easy access, combine it with essential routines & create a space that would be epic for your home.

 ♡ Were you impressed with how much stuff I purged?